Thomas Haller Cooper

-Thomas Haller Cooper (29 August 1919 – 1987 or late 1990s), also known as Tom Böttcher, was a member of the German Waffen-SS British Free Corps and former member of the British Union of Fascists.
+Thomas Haller Cooper (29 August 1919 – 1987 or late 1990s), also known as Tom Böttcher, was a British Nazi collaborator.
+He was a member of the German Waffen-SS British Free Corps and former member of the British Union of Fascists.

 Biography

 Early life

 Thomas Cooper was born on 29 August 1919 in Chiswick to a British father, Ashley Cooper, and a German mother, Anna Maria (née Simon).
-His father was a photographer and commercial artist who had met Thomas' mother in Berlin.
+His father was a photographer and commercial artist who had met Thomas's mother in Berlin.
 Cooper attended Latymer Upper School, Hammersmith, and upon leaving in 1936 attempted to find work.
-He was rejected by the Metropolitan Police, the Royal Navy and the Royal Air Force; on each occasion the reason given was that he had a German mother.
+He was rejected by the Metropolitan Police, the Royal Navy and the Royal Air Force, and on each occasion the reason given was that he had a German mother.
 Extremely resentful of his treatment, Cooper joined the British Union of Fascists in September 1938.